bonic14/bonic14/README.md

 - 🌱 I’m currently learning SaaS Business model & metrics
 - 👯 I’m looking to collaborate on different open source
 - 🤔 I’m looking for help with on boarding businesses(MSMEs:Micro,Small&Medium Entreprises) on digital commerce Platforms
-- 💬 Ask me about Data Visuliziation and Analysis ,Software development career
+- 💬 Ask me about Data Visualiziation and Analysis ,Software development career
 - 📫 How to reach me: nicole@ict.rw